+Figure XXX.
+Messages screen

+4.10 Reset

+The reset button clears the study selection.

 5. Data viewer

 The results of a study that has been submitted and run can be examined and analysed in detail under the data viewer tab.
 The header of the data viewer has two dropdown boxes allowing the user to select the study to view and to filter the results by sex.
 The main data viewer area is made up of four sections.
 Moving clockwise from top right, these are: